By R.L. Bynum

 Whether it was Pittsburgh altering its defensive approach or uneven offensive flow for UNC, Bacot wasn’t much of a factor down the stretch.

-“It’s all about executing on both ends of the floor, not for the majority of the game but for the entire game,” UNC coach Hubert Davis said.
+“It’s all about executing on both ends of the floor, not for the majority of the game but for the entire game,” UNC coach Hubert Davis told the Tar Heel Sports Network after the game.
 “You have to congratulate Pittsburgh.
 They made the plays that they needed to make on both ends of the floor.”

 Poor guard play in the final minutes, sloppy mistakes and poor execution led to the Panthers (10–4, 3–0 ACC) snapping the Tar Heels’ (9–5, 1–2) four-game win streak.
 UNC became the first preseason No. 1 team to lose five of its first 15 games since Arizona in 2000–01.